banerjixplores/plant_health-monitor/README.md

 * Thanks to John's interactive coding sessions on coding, and recapitulating the concepts through practical examples during the Data Coach sessions, and to Niel's SME sessions
-* Last, but not the least, to my colleagues in this Cohort :)
+* Last, but not the least, Grateful to have such nice colleagues in this Cohort :)